MaksStells/chatbot-backend/README.md

 Then in the terminal, type "node server.js" and it should say 'UniBot server running at http://localhost:3000' Open that in your browser and it might work.

+The calender works but we should probably redo it, as it i just got AI to make it as an idea.
+It does somewhat work with the chatbot though